 Board of Directors

-David recently served in the dual role of Director of Philanthropy of the United Church of Canada and of President of the United Church of Canada Foundation.
-David brings 40 years of experience in leadership and revenue generation roles including CEO of the United Way of Canada, founding CEO of the Canadian Olympic Foundation, founding CEO of the Canadian Medical Foundation, senior advisor to the University Laval Foundation and Regional Director the Heart and Stroke Foundation.
+David brings to the board the experience of numerous leadership roles in the charitable sector including CEO of the United Way of Canada, founding CEO of the Canadian Olympic Foundation, founding CEO of the Canadian Medical Foundation, President of the United Church of Canada Foundation, Executive Officer Philanthropy of the United Church of Canada, Senior Advisor to the University Laval Foundation and Regional Director of the Heart and Stroke Foundation.

 David has a Masters in Management Degree in the McGill McConnel National Voluntary Sector Leaders Program from McGill University and a Bachelors in Science in Psychology from McMaster University.